Samwel24/sam-books/readme.md

 ## RavePay

 RavePay is a flagship Payment gateway of Flutterwave the modern payment infrastructure to power Africa's digital economy.
 RavePay is used as a payment tool for this project.

+## Testing

+This project makes use of PHPUnit for its unit testing, although the tests weren't too thorough, only about 3 test were carried out and these were to assert if our CURL class existed, the our RavePay API which was called return no errors and the The RavePay json returned data actually had values in it and the redirect link was also not empty.

+To view the Test Unit navigate into the tests/unit folder.

 ## License